Table of Contents

 The most common reason(s) for uninstalling the game are crashes & bugs.

-A study by uSamp, found that freezing (76%), crashing (71%) and slow responsiveness (59%) were the primary bugbears when it came to app problems.
-If you’re not fast when it comes to solving bugs – bad luck.
+A study by uSamp found that freezing (76%), crashing (71%) and slow responsiveness (59%) were the primary bugbears when it came to app problems.
+If you’re not fast when it comes to solving bugs – tough luck.
 62% of users will uninstall the app if they continuously experience crashes, freezes, or errors.

 If your game isn’t riddled with bugs and you’re still losing users – the problem lies somewhere else.
 The game may be too complex (for users to understand), maybe your monetization strategy is too aggressive or the game just lacks that ‘something’ to keep it interesting for users.

-Still not understanding why the users are uninstalling your app?
-The answer to this question can be often found in the review section of Google Play or App Store.
+Still don’t understand why the users are uninstalling your app?
+The answer to this question can often be found in the review section of Google Play or App Store.

 Here’s what analysts at Google say about churn rate

-Recent Google study showed that 38% of app users will come back if they’re offered a discount on a certain service, and 25% of app users would return if you offer exclusive or personalized content.
+A recent Google study showed that 38% of app users will come back if they’re offered a discount on a certain service, and 25% of app users will return if you offer exclusive or personalized content.

-Updating your game’s interface or adding something new to your game will encourage users to come back and starting playing it again.
+Updating your game’s interface or adding something new to your game will encourage users to come back and start playing it again.

 Source: Localytics 2015 (Dazeinfo)